Dedication & Preface — Opening Blind Eyes | Christ the True Light

 Every subscription, every purchase, and every share helps this message reach the person who needs it most.

-“There was a very light, which lighteneth each man that cometh into this world” — John 1:9 · Wycliffe Bible (1382)
+“There was a very light, which lighteneth each man that cometh into this world.” — John 1:9 · WYC 1382